vianvi/SpecFlowSearchTfl/README.md

 ## Approach

-As this is develpoed for basic usage, added only created one feature file and one step file.
+As this is developed for basic usage, added only created one feature file and one step file.
 1) Native Nunit assertions used for verifications.
 2) [BeforeScenario] and [AfterScenario] Hooks used to initiate and quit the driver.
-3) For timing issues used selinium webriver wait.
+3) For timing issues used selenium webdriver wait.

 ## Issues encountered and Sorted are:
 1) Identifying elements: tried to use CSS selectors where ever id's are not available.